Taiwing/ft_nmap/README.md

 ### NULL, FIN, XMAS

 Try to elicit an RST response to check if a port is closed.
 This scan cannot return an open state as the TCP packet being sent is not valid.
-This is sneaky way to possibly skip some firewall rules and obtaining more information than with an ACK scan.
+This is a sneaky way to possibly skip some firewall rules and obtain more information than with an ACK scan.

 Possible responses and states:
 - Closed --> tcp RST